-No matter your age, there will always be people who challenge you - whether it's an on-again, off-again friend, a nasty neighbor or an unfriendly acquaintance.
-The good news is there are ways to stop the bullying, and this class will illustrate exactly what they are.
-We will also look at why people bully and the different ways bullying manifests itself.
-The goal is to give you the confidence and know-how to stand up for yourself.
+No matter your age, there can be people (whether it's an on-again, off-again friend, a nasty neighbor or an unfriendly acquaintance) who will use insults, humiliation or dismissiveness, among others, to put you down.
+This class will teach you ways to stop this kind of bullying.
+The goal is to give you the confidence and know-how to stand up for yourself in social situations.
+To practice ways to deflect the bullying, the class will include role playing.